UBC-MDS/DSCI-522_City_of_A-Stars_310/doc/final_report.md

 <img src="../results/figures/distribution_mean_ci_comparison.png" title="Figure 3.
 Grade distribution overlayed with confidence intervals for mean total grade based on relationship status" alt="Figure 3.
 Grade distribution overlayed with confidence intervals for mean total grade based on relationship status" width="80%" style="display: block; margin: auto;" />

-For both Maths and Portugese, we observe that there is a slight overlap between the confidence intervals for both groups (in relationship and not in relationship).
+For both Maths and Portugese, we observe that there is only a slight overlap between the confidence intervals for both groups (in relationship and not in relationship).
 This indicates that there may not be a significant difference between the average total grades of students in a relationship and those who are not (Kalinowski, n.d.).

 The test statistic for Maths’ students was 2.412 and for Portugese’s students was 1.628.